MaDHouSe79/mh-parking/readme.md

 4. 🗄️ Restart your server, and enjoy the most realistic park system you can find for fivem! :)
 ```

+# 🎨 Theme colors
+- just go to html/thame.ini wile and change the colors to your needs.

 # 📌 When is mh-parking useful?
 - mh-parking is especially useful if you are running a roleplay or modded server where vehicles need to be managed realistically and persistently.